-LIGAMENTUM DENTICULATUM (serrated membrane).
+brane.
 Is a narrow thin membrane, placed between the pia mater (of which it is considered by some anatomists as a process) and the tunica arachnoides on each side of the cord.
 Its inner border is straight and connected with the pia mater; its outer one presents a series of angular projections or teeth, about twenty in number, which are firmly attached to the dura mater; they are small dense strong cords, which pass in the spaces between the nerves.
 The membrane begins at the top of the cord and reaches to the extremity of the dorsal portion.
 It appears to have a tendinous structure.
-We now proceed to the spinal marrow itself.
+We now proceed to the Spinal Marrow itself.